OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 - Why is computer history so white male?
 Where is the diversity?
 - How best to connect computer history to computer literacy?
 - How can computer history be made most available?
+- What is the curriculum for computer history?
+In what sequence should people tackle it?

 ### Potential Guests